 In Texas, there are two primary types of coverage: Replacement Cost Value (RCV) and Actual Cash Value (ACV).

-• RCV covers the full cost of repairing or replacing your roof without accounting for depreciation (a loss in value due to age and wear).
+- RCV covers the full cost of repairing or replacing your roof without accounting for depreciation (a loss in value due to age and wear).
 Homeowners with RCV coverage will typically pay a deductible while their insurance covers the rest.

-• ACV, on the other hand, covers the replacement cost of your roof minus years of use (depreciation) at the time of the claim.
+- ACV, on the other hand, covers the replacement cost of your roof minus years of use (depreciation) at the time of the claim.
 So, homeowners with ACV coverage may have to pay more out-of-pocket since the payout is lower due to depreciation.

-Insurance: Deductibles and Policy Limits
+Insurance Deductibles and Policy Limits

 Policies also have a dollar limit over which coverage ends.
 Make sure your policy’s dollar limit is enough to cover your property in the event of a total loss — otherwise, you’ll have to pay the difference yourself.
+Many homeowners get confused about where to find information about their deductibles, but it can be easily found on your policy.

-Is Your Damage Claim-worthy?
+Is Your Roof Damage Claim-worthy?

 Wondering what makes damage claim-worthy?
 If your roof has suffered damage and you’re wondering what your next step should be, schedule an inspection with a contractor.
 Our team will assess the severity of the damage and help you determine whether filing an insurance claim makes sense for your situation (filing a claim can impact your insurance premiums or renewals in the future).